 There were about half a hundred robins in the box, and they were consigned to Lemoine & Co.
 They arrived in the metropolis about 11 o’clock Saturday morning, and within an hour they had been confiscated.

-A young son of Mr. Cassassa appeared before the court this afternoon, but nothing was done ending his appearance late this afternoon.
-The youth promised to return after schol this afternoon.– Santa Rosa Republican, January 15, 1906
+A young son of Mr. Casassa appeared before the court this afternoon, but nothing was done ending his appearance late this afternoon.
+The youth promised to return after school this afternoon.– Santa Rosa Republican, January 15, 1906